spotinst/terraform-spotinst-ocean-metric-exporter/examples/basic/README.md

 # Basic

-This example illustrates how to [...].
+This example illustrates how to install Ocean Metric Exporter using Helm.

 ## Usage